‘You can’t go forward until you go back…’

 So in theory, Book of Shadows should have been interesting.
 Berlinger told a reporter at the time he was even toying with a thematic subversion of the whole point of Paradise Lost: Maybe those churchy townsfolk were absolutely correct, and what if confused, outcast and gloomy young people who dress in black and identify with the macabre… really are demon-affiliated killers after all?

-Unfortunately, in practice, there’s not much here on the screen to really engage outside the familiar dead-kids tropes.
+Unfortunately, there’s not much here on the screen to really engage outside the familiar dead-kids tropes in practice.
 As in any given Friday the 13th slasher-film takeoff, glib and callow characters do silly and senseless things to bring on their fates.
 They make rash assumptions, see things that aren’t there, and turn on each other in a climate of fear and suspicion.

-As Book of Shadows failed to generate ticket sales in excess of, say, $30 billion (the math of the original hit not translating), interest in the Blair Witch mythology rapidly deflated, but that did not prevent a fresh visit to wring more cash out of the premise in 2016 with Blair Witch.
+As Book of Shadows failed to generate ticket sales over, say, $30 billion (the math of the original hit not translating), interest in the Blair Witch mythology rapidly deflated, but that did not prevent a fresh visit to wring more cash out of the premise in 2016 with Blair Witch.

 Still, this 2000 sequel killed off the parade of inevitable branded sequels for more than a dozen years, and – to badly paraphrase one of my favourite quotes by Lemmy from Motörhead – that is something that can be said in its favour.